Weight loss pills prescribed by doctors

 Key Takeaways

-• Prescription weight loss medications are increasingly prescribed for adults with a BMI of 30 or greater, or 27 or greater with weight-related health conditions.
+• Prescription weight loss pills prescribed by doctors are increasingly prescribed for adults with a BMI of 30 or greater, or 27 or greater with weight-related health conditions.

-• The FDA has approved several long-term use weight loss medications, including semaglutide (Wegovy), tirzepatide (Zepbound), liraglutide (Saxenda), and others.
+• The FDA has approved several long-term use weight loss pills prescribed by doctors, including semaglutide (Wegovy), tirzepatide (Zepbound), liraglutide (Saxenda), and others.

-• These medications work by reducing appetite, increasing feelings of fullness, or altering fat absorption, and are intended to be used alongside diet and exercise.
+• These medications work by reducing appetite, increasing feelings of fullness, or altering fat absorption, and are intended to be used in conjunction with a balanced diet and regular exercise.

-• Successful weight loss with prescription drugs can lead to improved overall health and well-being, but they should be complemented with healthy lifestyle habits for sustainable results.
+• Successful weight loss pills prescribed by doctors, achieved with prescription drugs, can lead to improved overall health and well-being; however, they should be complemented with healthy lifestyle habits for sustainable results.

-• It’s important to work closely with your healthcare provider to determine the most appropriate weight loss medication and treatment plan for your individual needs.
+• It’s essential to collaborate with your healthcare provider to determine the most suitable loss medication and treatment plan tailored to your individual needs.

 Understanding Medical Weight Loss Medications